concordant-app/documentation/README.md

 If you want to be sure, you can set your index page as an entrypoint.
 This way you always catch everything underneath.
 However, this doesn't work for architectures where the index isn't actually depending on the other pages.
 An example could be a system where the routes are generated from directory structures and the pages themselves link to these paths rather than to other UI components.

 It is possible to set a catch-all wildcard too.
 The more rules, and the more files they match, the more time it takes to analyse the codebase.
 Rules matching to several thousand components can be analysed in less than half a minute.
-See more about performance and deeper insights into how to configure in useful ways in our example case studies.
-(TODO 6)
+See more about performance and deeper insights into how to configure in useful ways in our example [case studies](./studies/Readme.md).

 **Examples**